 Each mouse was then subcutaneously injected with a one-time 2m.g dose of antibiotic.
 The antibiotic selected was Biapenem, after we noticed moderate blooms of enterococcus in mice treated with Biapenem.
 2m.g of Biapenem was resuspended in 100ul of DPBS.
 For the injection (vehicle) + diet group we used 100ul of just DPBS.

-The sucrose was mixed in with HydroGel® cups (ClearH2O; Cat: 70-01-502) that are 98% pure water so that 5% of the resulted 20ml was sucrose.
+Sucrose was mixed in with HydroGel® cups (ClearH2O; Cat: 70-01-502) that are 98% pure water so that 5% of the resulting 20ml was sucrose.
 Each experimental group that included diet (sucrose) was replenished every 48hrs.
 The experimental groups that included a diet (vehicle) received just 20ml of plain hydrogel replenished every 48hrs.

 Stool collection and colony counting

-Stool was collected at multiple different timepoints (D0, D3 or D6) from all single housed mice.
-Fresh stool was collected in a biosafety hood, directly from the mouse into a barcoded pre-weight sterile tube.
-The fresh stool is kept on ice and resuspended in 1mL of DPBS.
-The stock solution is serially diluted in DPBS.
-20ul of each dilution is plated on the enterococcus selective agar.
-The plates are then left to culture for 48 hours in 37C standard incubator.
-The colonies that appear in the highest dilution are counted by eye.
+Stool was collected at multiple timepoints (D0, D3 or D6) from all single-housed mice.
+Fresh stool was collected in a biosafety hood, directly from the mouse into a barcoded pre-weighed sterile tube.
+The fresh stool was kept on ice until processing.
+Pellets were then resuspended in 1mL of DPBS, serially diluted in DPBS and 20ul of each dilution were plated on the Enterococcus-selective agar.
+The plates were then left to culture for 48 hours in 37C standard incubator with 5% CO2.
+The colonies that appear in the highest dilution were counted by eye.

 Trapezoidal AUC